Choosing Outdoor Deck Materials? Here’s Where to Start.

-Serving as either an open gathering place or a cozy retreat, the deck has become a widespread alternative to the patio and even the front porch.
-This growth in popularity is due in large part to new developments in decking materials.
-You have a range of types to choose from, for both durability and versatility of application.
-The result: you can have a deck that is a true outdoor room, whatever its size and shape.
+Serving as either an open gathering place or a cozy retreat, the deck has become a popular alternative to the patio and porch.
+This popularity is due in large part to improvements in outdoor deck materials.
+You have a range of types to choose from, for both durability and beauty.
+Rather than choosing based on looks alone, it’s useful to know the pros and cons of the most common material options available.

 You will find many choices for joining systems.
-This is partially for aesthetic reasons—to hide the joints or screws—if that’s important to you, to allow expansion and contraction.
-Some boards are fastened with regular deck screws; others have channels or slots along the long edges for less noticeable fastening systems.
+Some systems conceal screw heads, for a cleaner appearance and and to keep water from seeping into screw holes.
+Other systems are designed to allow expansion and contraction of the boards.
 “Decking boards with slotted sides can be installed using a clip system, so you do not have to surface fasten the boards,” says Doug L. Mucher, Senior Marketing Manager for CertainTeed.
 “This provides a cleaner installation.”
-Staggered patterns will hide seams more effectively than aligned patterns.

-Deck supports are best installed by an experienced contractor who knows the local codes and zoning laws, to ensure it is in compliance.
+To ensure your deck is in compliance, deck supports are best installed by an experienced contractor who knows the local codes and zoning laws.
 Some cities or counties require approval from the planning commission and inspections during the building process.
-This might limit your grand plans, so be sure to consult first with your contractor before proceeding.
+Keep in mind: these rules might limit your grand plans, or require some creative adaptations.
+It’s wise to consult with your contractor before proceeding with the build.
 “Most homeowners can handle replacing the deck surface,” says Mucher.
 “However, if the project requires the deck substructure to be built as well, you’ll most likely want to hire a contractor.
 A contractor can be required to make sure it is built to code.”

-Your choice of material will be driven by your lifestyle, taste, and also environment.
-Ask yourself: will it see frequent, cooking, dining, entertaining, and lounging in the sun?
-Most materials are fabricated to withstand nearly all types of climates and weather, but some require more upkeep than others to stay in good shape and appearance.
+Your choice of outdoor deck materials will be driven by your lifestyle, taste, and local climate.
+Does your area get a lot of rain and humidity?
+Heat and sun?
+Most modern deck materials can withstand any climate, but some require more upkeep than others to stay in good shape and appearance, especially in harsher climates.

-PRO: As the term indicates, pressure-treated hardwood is denser than regular woods, making it more resistant to insects and to splitting, swelling, and rot from humidity.
-Easy to paint, stain, and finish, it is the thriftiest option, so it’s good for homeowners on a strict budget.
+PRO: This is an inexpensive softwood that’s been impregnated with chemical preservatives, making it more resistant to insects and to splitting, swelling, and rot from humidity than other woods.
+It’s easy to paint.
+It’s also strong, and well-suited to the structural parts of the deck, even if you choose different woods for the deck surface and other visible elements.
+Pressure-treated pine is the thriftiest option, so it’s good for homeowners on a strict budget.

 CON: It is a natural material and requires frequent maintenance to assure top performance.
-Pine is not as hard as other popular deck options—cedar or redwood.
+Pressure-treated pine is not as attractive as some other popular wood options, including cedar or redwood.
 As with all real wood, it can splinter.
 Upkeep includes deep cleaning and application of a lumber preservative annually as well as occasional sanding.
-Ask your contractor about environmentally friendly stains and sealants.
+The chemicals used in the pressure treatment are toxic.
+This isn’t typically a problem in an outdoor setting, but some homeowners prefer to keep this treated wood in places like the deck’s support structure, where they won’t have to come in direct contact with it.

 COST: From $1.50 per square foot.

 PRO: There’s a reason why many synthetic decking materials simulate the look of wood.
 There is nothing like this natural material for its warmth and expression of quality.
-The most popular species are cedar and redwood, for their durability.
+The most popular softwood species are cedar and redwood, for their good looks and natural moisture resistance.
 Natural tannins and oils resist insects well, and these woods are easy to stain, paint, and seal.
+Some decks are built with tropical hardwoods, such as ipe, which are incredibly resilient, and in some cases are accepted by fire codes that otherwise require concrete.

-COST: From $4 per square foot for cedar; from $6 per square foot for redwood.
+COST: From $4 per square foot for cedar; from $6 per square foot for redwood, $8 per square foot for ipe.

-PRO: Made from wood fibers and recycled plastics or PVC (polyvinyl chloride), composite and other synthetic decking is touted as near maintenance-free.
+PRO: Made from wood fibers bound by a resin, synthetic decking is nearly maintenance-free.
 It will not warp, splinter, or rot, and it repels insects.
-It requires no stain or sealing and offers plenty of selection for wood looks and colors.
+It requires no stain or sealing and offers a wide selection of simulated wood looks and colors.
 It also can be molded and so lends itself to curved shapes.
-It requires little care except cleaning with soapy water and a soft bristle brush.
+It requires little care except cleaning with soapy water and a soft-bristle brush.

 CON: Surfaces in darker colors can become hot in the sun and may fade over time.
-It can melt if exposed to high heat for a time, such as from a grill.
-Scratches can’t be buffed out and dropped greasy foods will stain it.
+It can melt if exposed to high heat, such as from a grill.
+Scratches can’t be buffed out, and dropped greasy foods might leave stains.
+It will not break down in a landfill.

 COST: From $5 per square foot.

-PRO: Also know as polyvinyl chloride, PVC is a thermoplastic that can be shaped and formed into a variety of products including decking.
+PRO: PVC (polyvinyl chloride) is a thermoplastic that can be shaped and formed into a variety of products including decking.
 A particularly hard plastic, it won’t scratch, warp, rot, split, or stain; it’s lightweight and easy to install and requires no annual treatments other than cleaning with soap and water.

 CON: More limited palette than composite.
-Will not break down in a landfill.
+It will not break down in a landfill.

 COST: From $4 per square foot.